moduloproject/modulo-calculator/README.md

-Simple calculator by the Modulo Team (mainly Martin Ristovski)
+Simple calculator by the Modulo Team
 =======